AppXpress/Issue-Tracker/README.md

 If you want to make changes to the app:

 * The main files you'll need to edit are in the `app/` directory.
   * The `componenets/` folder only has an attachment component for viewing and editing image attachments.
   * The `pages/` folder in the app is divided into 4 folders:
-  * `app/pages/display/` has the detailed issue viewer and the message list.
+    * `pages/display/` has the detailed issue viewer and the message list.
-  * `app/pages/index/` has the issue list and the filter system.
+    * `pages/index/` has the issue list and the filter system.
-  * `app/pages/login/` only has the login page.
+    * `pages/login/` only has the login page.
-  * `app/pages/update/` has the issue creator and editor, and the message creator.
+    * `pages/update/` has the issue creator and editor, and the message creator.
-* I created some services to simplify the pages themselves.
+* I created some services in the `app/` folder to simplify the pages themselves.
-  * `app/data.service.ts` gets a list of organizations, users, and object types when a user logs in.
+  * `data.service.ts` gets a list of organizations, users, and object types when a user logs in.
-  * `app/image.service.ts` handles the downloading and uploading of images to the system.
+  * `image.service.ts` handles the downloading and uploading of images to the system.
-  * `app/query.service.ts` simplifies API calls and stores token/authorization data.
+  * `query.service.ts` simplifies API calls and stores token/authorization data.
-  * `app/select.service.ts` has methods for easily creating selectors for organizations, users, and other items.
+  * `select.service.ts` has methods for easily creating selectors for organizations, users, and other items.
 * This app was made with the Ionic 2 beta with Angular 2 and Typescript.
+* Other things you might want to change:
+  * I think the `resources/` folder is where the app icon and splash screen go.